Soft Tissue Surgery for Pets

-How Does Laser Surgery Differ from Traditional Surgery?
+How Does Laser Surgery for Pets Differ from Traditional Surgery?

 Our doctors have more than 15 years of experience performing laser surgery.
 Laser surgery involves the use of a laser in place of a scalpel blade to cut tissue.
 The advantages of using our surgical laser include: